credibledoc/credible-doc/log-combiner-parent/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner/README.md

 ## Download
 This tool can be [downloaded from this page](https://mvnrepository.com/artifact/com.credibledoc/log-combiner), see the image

+1. Select the newest version

 ![Link to the Maven Central Repository](doc/img/mvnRepository.png)

-Select newest version and then select a link next to the 'Files' word in the page, see the image
+2. Select a link next to the 'Files' word in the page, see the image

 ![Link to the jar file](doc/img/linkToJar.png)

 ## Usage
     java -jar log-combiner.jar <folderAbsolutePath> [configAbsolutePath]